MenkeTechnologies/zsh-expand/README.md

 # zsh-expand
-This plugin expands regular aliases, global aliases, incorrect spellings and phrases, globs, history expansion and $parameters with the spacebar key.
+This plugin expands regular aliases, global aliases, incorrect spellings and phrases, globs, history expansion and $parameters with the spacebar key

-Expansion of regular aliases is done in the command/first position of a statement and after certain commands (sudo, env, zpwr) when in other positions in a statement.
+Expansion of regular aliases is done in the command/first position of a statement and after certain commands (sudo, env, zpwr) when in other positions in a statement

 Expansion of global aliases, incorrect spellings and phrases, globs, history expansion and $parameters is global to command line.
 Exception to this is when in command position and word in command position is a command, function etc., then no expansion will be performed.

+Expansion on aliases and global aliases occurs when cursor is on position right of expansion candidate or there is one space between cursor and expansion candidate (for expansion from menuselect).
+Two spaces after expansion candidate will prevent expansion on spacebar.

+Expansion on history, globs, parameters and mispellings occurs when cursor is on position right of expansion candidate.
+A space after expansion candidate will prevent expansion on spacebar.

 ## Bypassing expansion
 Expansion can be temporarily bypassed with control-space.